Equipment Loan Policies

 Borrowers will be assessed fees for damage on an individual basis because of multiple factors that need consideration: extent of damage, whether or not the equipment is under warranty, whether or not library staff had to contact campus police.

 Please note, if equipment is 3 days past due, then the library will report the equipment as stolen to the campus police and apply the full replacement cost of the equipment to the borrower's library and university accounts.
-Also, the borrower will permanently lose his or her equipment loan privileges.
+Also, the borrower will lose his or her equipment loan privileges for one year.